mineo333/Qogchamp/README.md

 Because memory mappings are backed by files, their pages are also held in the page cache.

 The way memory mappings are handled in the mm subsystem is interesting in regards to writeback.
 You might expect the mm subsystem to use the dirty bit of the pte for writeback as it is set by the CPU.
-However, instead, they set the write-protect bit on every clean pte.
+However, instead, they set clean writable pte to read-only.
 When the page inevitably page faults due to the WP flag, PG_dirty is set dirty.
 However, we can bypass this entirely because of the fact that cr0 WP is not set in Linux.
 So, any supervisor/kernel address can access any memory without faulting.

 This phenomenon is explained here: https://lwn.net/Articles/185463/

 Thus we are presented with a great power.

 As you might know, when ELFs are loaded into memory they are loaded as memory mapped files (Look at /proc/[pid]/maps).
-Typically, writtable sections like .data are marked as copy-on-write meaning that any written pages will be copied into anonymous pages which are not written back to disk.
+Typically, writable sections like .data are marked as copy-on-write meaning that any written pages will be copied into anonymous pages which are not written back to disk.
 However, static sections like .text and .rodata are not marked as copy-on-write.
 Thus, data written to them will be written back to disk.
-Thus, we can semi-permanantly change the execution of programs!
+Thus, we can semi-permanently change the execution of programs!

 ## Footprint